wormholelabs-xyz/example-messaging-executor/README.md

 - A decentralized way to facilitate the delivery of verifiable messages
 - An on-chain API to request delivery of and receive messages

-However, in an effort to drastically reduce costs both for relayers, integrators, and end-users, as well as increase flexibility, the on-chain footprint will be significantly reduced.
+However, in an effort to drastically reduce costs for relayers, integrators, and end-users, as well as increase flexibility, the on-chain footprint will be significantly reduced.

 - No additional on-chain state required
 - Minimal on-chain verification for requests